 Despite my prior knowledge of Lexie and her recipes, I learned a lot from this cookbook.
 The introduction with Lexie’s analogy on going allergy free to pioneer days and her detailed information on ingredients (including trusted sources) is awesome.
 Even with some knowledge of Lexie’s family’s healthy journey, I was very moved and inspired by Lexie’s family’s story.
 I loved the recipes in this cookbook, including the fact that their allergen-free status was clearly shown in an allergen chart showing nine different allergens.
 I just thoroughly appreciated the whole cookbook.

 It’s not one of those cookbooks where I’ll simply look at the pretty pictures, try a recipe or two, and then push it to the back of the bookshelf.
 No, not at all.
 The recipes are pretty for sure (and there’s one color photo for each recipe).
 Lexie is a very gifted photographer and artist, and her sense of color is delightful.
-(Side note: Lexie created the headers on gfe and All Gluten-Free Desserts and several of my event badges, including this SSS badge.)
 But it’s not all about prettiness with Everyday Classics, I’ll actually use and treasure this cookbook.
 There are a good number of recipes (e.g., Tortillas, Loaf ‘O Bread, Chicken Pot Pie, Flourless Chocolate Cake) that by themselves alone would be reason to purchase this cookbook!

+Today’s giveaway is co-sponsored by gfe and Lexie.
 Two readers will win a copy of Lexie’s Everyday Classics: 68 Tasty & Essential Recipes Gluten Free, Dairy Free, Egg Free, and Soy Free.
-The giveaway will end Friday, February 14, at midnight Eastern.

 - 1 ounce cocoa butter